 Extremely obese people have a shorter lifespan than non-obese people.
 Medical conditions associated with obesity include diabetes, high blood pressure, heart disease, sleep apnea, stroke, arthritis, and several types of cancer.
 Psychological effects can be equally devastating and include shame, guilt, and depression.

-For people with the most extreme forms of obesity, weight loss surgery may offer hope of significant, lasting weight loss.
+Losing weight can help improve and even eliminate some of these conditions or risks.
+For people with the most extreme forms of obesity, weight loss surgery may offer hope for significant, lasting weight loss.
 The surgery provides the extra help that many people with extreme obesity need.
-It creates changes in the digestive system that help patients alter their eating habits.
-This becomes part of a comprehensive, life-long health plan that includes other components such as regular exercise, healthy food choices, and close, ongoing monitoring by members of a health care team.
+It creates changes in the digestive system that help patients alter their eating habits, becoming part of a comprehensive, life-long health plan that includes other components such as regular exercise, healthy food choices, and close, ongoing monitoring by members of a health care team.

-Obesity and obesity-related illnesses such as hypertension, type 2 diabetes, stroke, cardiovascular disease, and several forms of cancer are increasing at alarming rates in the US.
-Following weight loss surgery, patients experience improvement in obesity-related illnesses, and the risk of early death is diminished.
-For seriously obese patients who have been unsuccessful in non-surgical weight loss methods such as diets, medications, behavior modification, or exercise programs, weight loss surgery may be a life-saving intervention.
-That is, for many patients, the risks of remaining obese are more significant than the risks of problems from weight loss surgery.
+Following weight loss surgery, patients experience improvement in obesity-related illnesses, such as type 2 diabetes and hypertension, and the risk of early death is diminished.
+For seriously obese patients who have been unsuccessful in non-surgical weight loss methods such as diets, medications, behavior modification, or exercise programs, weight loss surgery may be a life-saving intervention — for many patients, the risks of remaining obese are more significant than the risks of complications from surgery.

 Body Mass Index (BMI)